 Our essential nature is usually overshadowed by the activity of the mind”

-Your spiritual practices should be to look within.
+This means: Your spiritual practice should be to look within.
 Your true Self lies hidden in the silence between your thoughts, beyond all limitations.
 However, the doubts, chaos, and confusion of your thoughts cause you to forget who you really are.

 The obstacle to spiritual progress is stress, which creates fatigue, leading to doubts and causing laziness, which brings sensory attachments manifesting as delusions, which causes you to forget who you are.
 By being committed to your practices, you can overcome all of these.